Defining Passwordless Authentication: Beyond the Password

 - Weak Passwords: Many users choose simple, easy-to-guess passwords.

-- Password Reuse: Users often use the same password across multiple sites, making a single breach more impactful.
+- Password Reuse: Users often use the same password across multiple sites.

 - Phishing & Social Engineering: Passwords can be tricked out of users.